 As a PWA SirTapTap.com can cache pages for offline use, be installed as an app from supported browsers, send Push Notifications and style itself much more like a native app.
 If installed from Chrome on an Android device, it can even install an icon into the App Drawer and be launched and used identically to a native app!

-The coolest feature of this is my site and guides can now work totally offline, so a connection hiccup shouldn’t interrupt browsing unless you try to load an uncached page—and even then you should get a properly styled “offline” page rather than a big ugly error.
+The coolest feature of this is sirtaptap.com and my guides can now work totally offline, so a connection hiccup shouldn’t interrupt browsing unless you try to load an uncached page—and even then you should get a properly styled “offline” page rather than a big ugly error.